 Our strategy?
 Don’t assume your customers are all going to ask for refunds.
 Instead, focus on turning your refunds into exchanges this holiday.
-With this approach, brands that work with Loop only see 60% of its returns as refunds - compared to the 80% that the average Shopify brand loses to refunds.
+With this approach, brands that work with Loop only see 60% of their returns as refunds – compared to the 80% that the average Shopify brand loses to refunds.

 Here’s our playbook: